 A "Coming Attraction" dog is a dog that we have taken into our rescue and who will be up for adoption in the future after we have completed our evaluation.
 We may accept applications on dogs that are Coming Attractions, however, those applications will not be reviewed until we receive the full evaluation on the dog from the foster home.
 The evaluation is critical in our assessment of the best home for the dog.

 Do you adopt to people with children?

 Yes.
 Sometimes, you will see a requirement on our dogs that they can only be rehomed with older children (usually older than age 12).
-As we are rehoming herding dogs, sometimes the rambunctiousness and activity of young children can be too stimulating to them and they attempt to herd.
-However, we do have some dogs that do fine around children, and others that need to be in a quiet home with no children.
+As we are rehoming herding dogs, sometimes the rambunctiousness and activity of young children can be too stimulating to them and they attempt to herd - it is the #1 reason that herding dogs find themselves in shelters as owner surrenders, and the #1 reason that dogs have been returned back to us from adopters.
+However, we do have some dogs that do fine around children (and this will be noted on the dog's profile if so), and others that need to be in a quiet home with no children.
 It is dependent on the dog and the foster's evaluation.